rajinder-yadav/micro_test/README.md

 # Micro Test For Testing C++ Code

-Testing just got a whole lot simpler, faster and fun to get done, you have no more excuse not to write test code.
-If you're like me, you value your time, want to stay productive and most of all be writing solid production code and not having to wrestle a testing framework or test project.
+Testing just got a whole lot simpler, faster and fun to get done, you have no more excuse to avoid writing test code.
+If you're like me, you value your time and want to stay productive.
+Focused on writing production code and not wrestling a testing framework to write test code.

-I wrote Micro Test because I believe writing tests and setting up a test project should be simple and painless.
+I wrote Micro Test because I believe writing tests and setting up a test project should be quick and simple.

-## Say No and GO
+## Benefits of Micro Test

-1. No need to build a separate library.
+1. No need to build and link to a separate test library.
 1. No linking or DLL hell.
 1. No Complex build process.
 1. No Complex project setup.

-If you can make a "Hello World" program in C++, then you can go straight to _running_ with Micro Test.
+If you can make a "Hello World" program in C++, then you can go straight to _running_ with Micro Test in 5 minutes.

 ### Micro Test Community - Getting Help

-If you have questions, need help or have suggestions for improvements.
+Have questions, need help?

 Join the Micro Test community at [Dev Mentor](https://devmentor-group.slack.com/messages/C5P2U7RUK/) on Slack.

 ## Super Fast Execution

-Micro Test is blazing fast, an order of magititue faster than other C++ test frameworks, which I consider unnecessarily large and complex.
+Micro Test is blazing fast, an order of magnitude faster than other C++ test frameworks, which I consider unnecessarily large and complex.

 ## Beautiful Test Code